mahyarnajibi/SNIPER/README.md

 <a name="training"></a>
 ### Training a model

-For training SNIPER on COCO, you first need to download the pre-trained models and configure the dataset as described below.
+For training SNIPER, you first need to download the pre-trained models and configure the datasets as described below.

 ##### Downloading pre-trained models